glebm/i18n-tasks/README.md

 While i18n-tasks does not provide an HTML version of the report, you can add [one like this](https://gist.github.com/glebm/6887030).

----

-This was originally developed for [Zuigo](http://zuigo.com/), a platform to organize and discover events.

 [MIT license]: /LICENSE.txt
 [travis]: https://travis-ci.org/glebm/i18n-tasks
 [badge-travis]: http://img.shields.io/travis/glebm/i18n-tasks.svg